Why Diet and Exercise Don’t Work – 9 Questions for Dan Buettner

 Blue Zones has two parts to it.
 The first part comes from the National Geographic study that identified the five areas where people live the longest and the components and environmental characteristics of these places that yield long life.

 The second part is the realization that when people live a long time it’s a result of their environment, not because of willful intent on their part.
 We’re evolutionarily hardwired to see food and crave it and you can’t go anywhere these days without being tempted by food.
 The answer is not trying to change our hardwiring but instead to get our environment to coincide with the hardware.
 Many individuals in the public health community embrace this idea as well and help us with their expertise.
-Currently, healthcare costs our country about $2 trillion year.
-What we need to do is take that $2 trillion we’re wasting on healthcare a year, and its attendant costs, and shift it to optimizing our environment.
+Currently, healthcare costs our country about $2 trillion a year.
+What we need to do is take that $2 trillion we’re wasting on healthcare each year, and its attendant costs, and shift it to optimizing our environment.

 What do you think about the fitness industry itself?
 It seems there isn’t really a market incentive for the fitness industry to actually succeed.
 If everybody actually lost weight they’d be working themselves out of business.